-Manufactured logs made of 100% wood residues can be burned in your fireplace.
+Manufactured logs made of 100% wood residues can be burn in your fireplace.
 However, they must be used carefully.
 Therefore, you cannot place a large quantity of such logs into your fireplace.
 Manufactured logs typically release a much larger heat output over a short period of time.
 Start with one log and see how the fireplace reacts.
 You can increase the number of logs burned at a time to a maximum of three.
-Burning more than three manufactured logs at once can overheat and damage your stove.
+Burning more than three manufactured logs at one time can overheat and damage your stove.

 - DO NOT BURN ANY MANUFACTURED LOGS CONTAINING CHEMICAL ADDITIVES.
-YOU MAY OVERHEAT YOUR FIREPLACE, THEREFORE CAUSING A FIRE HAZARD AND VOIDING YOUR WARRANTY. - DO NOT POKE OR STIR THE LOGS WHILE THEY ARE BURNING. - USE ONLY FIRE LOGS THAT HAVE BEEN TESTED FOR USE IN FIREPLACES (SEE ULC/ORD-C127, COMPOSITE FIRE LOGS) AND PRIOR TO USE, REFER TO FIRE LOG WARNINGS AND CAUTION MARKINGS ON PACKAGING.
+YOU MAY OVERHEAT YOUR FIREPLACE, THEREFORE CAUSING A FIRE HAZARD AND VOIDING YOUR WARRANTY. - DO NOT POKE OR STIR THE LOGS WHILE THEY ARE BURNING. - USE ONLY FIRELOGS THAT HAVE BEEN TESTED FOR USE IN FIREPLACES (SEE ULC/ORD-C127, COMPOSITE FIRELOGS) AND PRIOR TO USE, REFER TO FIRELOG WARNINGS AND CAUTIONS MARKINGS ON PACKAGING.